nebs123/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c - has function that prints second half of a string input 8-print_array.c - has function that prints n elements of an array of integers, followed by a new line.
-9-strcpy.c -has function that copies a string from a source to a destination
+9-strcpy.c -has function that copies a string from a source to a destination 100-atoi.c - has function that converts a string into an integer.